Current Graduate Students

 Bio

 Aileen Vezeau is a Ph.D. student in Literary, Cultural, and Linguistic Studies with a concentration in Caribbean Studies.
-She studies the negotiation of identity and belonging across diasporic movements.
-Her research interests include twentieth and twenty-first century U.S. Latinx and Caribbean Literatures and Cultures with an emphasis on Puerto Rican and Panamanian (im)migration and the experience of Afro Latinxs.
-Vezeau is a recipient of the Dean’s Fellowship (2023-2024) and the McKnight Fellowship (2023-2026).
+She studies the negotiation of identity and belonging in nineteenth through twenty-first century U.S. Latinx and Caribbean Literatures and Cultures with an emphasis on Puerto Rican nationalisms.
+Her research interests include the representation of martyrdom in literature in connection with Puerto Rican independence movements and the island's (neo)colonial state.
+Vezeau is a recipient of the McKnight Fellowship (2023-2028) and received the Dean’s Fellowship during the 2023-2024 academic year.

 Recent Publications